 Additionally, paid email and social marketing tactics, targeted to relevant audiences, will only draw more attention to your establishment with a click of the button.

-Make the Bar Your Own with Custom Features
+Bar Decor: Make the Bar Your Own

 Any slab of wood with drinks can technically be called a “bar,” but we all know successful bars and taverns are all about atmosphere.
 Whether it’s a sports bar with 40 TVs, or a gastropub with amazing snacks and craft beers, whatever space you create needs to reflect your preferences, as well as those that reflect the neighborhood.

-The Average Cost to Open a Bar
+Total Average Costs to Open a Bar

 - The average cost to open came out to $124 per square foot, or $2,710 per seat.